marcottelab/cfmsflow/README.md

 feature_selection: Location for running feature selection on training-set labeled feature matrix

-structure: 3D protein structures for paper figures

 gold_standard: Gold standard training and test interactions.
 Positive interactions were derived from CORUM protein complexes supplemented with known plant PPI, and negative interactions composed of random pairs present in full feature matrix

-records: Records of commands run in course of analysis.
-Paths are local, but pattern can be used to compose commands in other systems

 features: Location for calculated features from elution profiles.
 Not included in Zenodo due to size, but can be extracted from full feature_matrix